SigNoz/signoz/CONTRIBUTING.md

 3. Include screenshots of the dashboard in the `assets/` directory.
 4. Submit a pull request for review.

+## Contributing to Kafka Server Monitoring Dashboard

+To contribute to the Kafka Server Monitoring Dashboard, follow these steps:

+1. **Create a Dashboard JSON File**: Create a JSON file for the Kafka Server Monitoring Dashboard.
+This file should include sections for Broker Metrics, Consumer Metrics, Topic Metrics, and Partition Metrics.

+2. **Add Dashboard Variables**: Include the following variables in the dashboard JSON file:
+   - `deployment.environment`
+   - `kafka.cluster.alias`

+3. **Write a README File**: Add a README file explaining the Kafka Server Monitoring Dashboard, the metrics ingested, and the configurations needed.

+4. **Include Screenshots**: Include screenshots of the Kafka Server Monitoring Dashboard in the `assets/` directory.

+5. **Submit a Pull Request**: Submit a pull request for review.

 ## Other Ways to Contribute

 There are many other ways to get involved with the community and to participate in this project: